vorpalnet/blade/libs/framework/README.md

 ## Installation

-To use the Vorpal:BLADE Framework, deploy the shared library "vorpal-blade-library-shared-2.x.x.war" to the cluster.
+To use the BLADE Framework, deploy the shared library "vorpal-blade-library-shared-2.x.x.war" to the cluster.

 ## Development